 In 2001, just a day short of its 99th birthday, HG&E acquired the remaining Holyoke Water Power assets, including the Holyoke Dam and the City’s canal system.
 Today these green hydroelectric resources produce over 65% of the City’s electrical power at some of the lowest utility rates in New England.
 These low rates, along with the power of the fiber-optic cable network, helped make Holyoke an attractive location for the Massachusetts Green High Performance Computing Center, the largest green computing center in the Northeast.

 Holyoke was named a Green Community in 2010 by the State of Massachusetts.
-With a commitment to renewable energy, HG&E developed three solar projects in 2012 and 2013, and has continues to explore clean energy projects that will benefit both customers and the environment through sustainable energy savings.
+With a commitment to renewable energy, since 2012 HG&E has developed over 16 MW of solar, and continues to explore clean energy projects that will benefit both customers and the environment through sustainable energy savings.